 • Churn - The rate at which a company loses subscribers or revenue due to subscription cancellations (we’ll be looking, more specifically, at involuntary churn).

-• Customer lifetime value (LTV) - The average revenue generated by a customer before a subscription is cancelled.
+• Customer lifetime value (CLV) - The average revenue generated by a customer before a subscription is cancelled.

 • Monthly recurring revenue (MRR) - A measure of your normalised, monthly subscription revenue (excluding one time payments).